mica

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that front-loads the purpose and efficiently lists checks.
-No wasted words.
+The description is a single dense sentence that front-loads the core purpose and then lists specific check items.
+Every part adds value and there is no redundant or filler content.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.